kingsdigitallab/kdl/frontend/src/about/maintenance.md

 Whilst all of our sites are tested and delivered as fully operational according to the agreed project requirements, changes in browser architecture or changes to third party APIs are beyond our control and may occasionally require modification of code to ensure continuous service and full functionality.
 Such "break-fix" actions are also covered in Service Level Agreements.

-This is a brief summary of our services and you can read more on our [What we do](/what-we-do/) pages.
+This is a brief summary of our services and you can read more on our [About](/about/) pages.